francisco-camargo/learn_hydra_zen/README.md

 # Open questions

+* [ ] does hydra write down the config.yaml file first, and THEN it runs zen(task) on that config file?

+  * [ ] if so, not clear where/when the config.yaml file gets written down
+  * [ ] is there a way that I can have just a task function and a hand-made `config.yaml`, I do `zen(task)` and everything works? ie. Do I _have_ to define a config in code?
 * [ ] hydra store

   * [X] save something to the store in one `.py` file, and then use it in another